Khas195/Breznik/Process/process-journals/process-journal-TungCao.md

 This is the process journal of Tung T. Cao the programmer in the group.

 First thing first, I do unserstand that a journal should be written as things happened not after.
 So instead of trying to fabricate this journal as if I was written it that day, I will just be straight forward and say that it was written after all the events had happened.
-As such, this is not much of a journal but rather my own reflections and assetments looking back at them. __Well with all things, however, there is always an exception, an outliar if you will, and that would be the "Initial Thought" section because that was written at that time.__
+As such, this is not much of a journal but rather my own reflections, assetments and even explaination of how and what I did ? looking back at them. __Well with all things, however, there is always an exception, an outliar if you will, and that would be the "Initial Thought" section because that was written at that time.__

 This journal will be written from sprint to sprint.
 The reason for that is because we worked closely with each other during the project so by writing from meetings to meetings would be quite difficult.
 Of course, all the important events such as Playtest session, milestone presentation or break points in the process of making this game will be included as well.